mcaliman/mcaliman.github.io/_posts/en/java/2008-01-05-java-objects.md

 different classes are put in a position to interact with each other.
 It allows the relevant classes to present themselves as interacting models, whose overall architecture can contribute to the definition of models characterized by a greater level of complexity.

-The transfer of information between objects achieved in Java by exchanging messages.
+The transfer of information between objects is achieved in Java by exchanging messages.
-Do I call methods (possibly passing them other objects as formal parameters) on objects (possibly returning values ​​that are other objects)? exchange messages between objects..

 These include the activation, in the recipient object, of the method specified by the message and the possible export to the sender object of the results of carrying out these methods.
 As we have seen, the passing of parameters is always foreseen by the Java programming language by value and this means that the values ​​of the formal parameters at the time of activation of a method are lost when the method completes the